antrea-io/antrea/docs/design/architecture.md

 The Antrea Controller API server also leverages Kubernetes Service for:

-- service discovery, and
+- Service discovery
-- authentication and authorization.
+- Authentication and authorization

 The Controller API endpoint is exposed through a Kubernetes ClusterIP type Service.
 Antrea Agent gets the Service's ClusterIP from the Service environment